mame/quine-relay/README.md

 ### Q. How?

 A. Good news: I published a book, ["The world of obfuscated, esoteric, artistic programming"](http://gihyo.jp/book/2015/978-4-7741-7643-7).
-It explains how to write a quine, an ascii-art quine, and a uroboros quine like this quine-relay.
+It explains how to write a quine, an ascii-art quine, and an uroboros quine like this quine-relay.
 You can buy my book on [amazon.co.jp](http://www.amazon.co.jp/dp/4774176435).

 (It also contains my almost all (about forty) works, including